shakes76/PatternFlow/recognition/s4532810-YOLO-xspinella/README.md

 - reporting on classification accuracy (overall/ignore bad box)

 ### Proposed solutions
+- custom function for reporting IOU and classification?
 - more augmentation with albumentation lib - reference jocher saying that the set should have >10000 images
 - research modifications to hyperparameters - probably not a good idea as they have realistically already been optimised
 - Population Based Bandits (PB2)?